jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 This PowerShell Script creates a full Synergy environment configuration using the HPE Image Streamer from scratch.

-> Hardware Setup and Network settings are the two only steps that must be done first on the unconfigured Composer
+> Hardware Setup and Network settings are the only two manual configuration steps that must be done on the unconfigured Composer before running this script

 OneView administrator account is required